Negative elongation factor B

-Cofactor of BRCA1, also known as COBRA1, is a human gene that encodes NELF-B.
+Negative elongation factor B (NELF-B), also known as Cofactor of BRCA1 (COBRA1), is a protein which in humans is encoded by the NELFB gene.

 Function

-NELF-B is a subunit of negative elongation factor (NELF), which also includes NELF-A (WHSC2; MIM 606026), either NELF-C or NELF-D (TH1L; MIM 605297), and NELF-E (RDBP; MIM 154040).
-NELF acts with DRB sensitivity-inducing factor (DSIF), a heterodimer of SPT4 (SUPT4H1; MIM 603555) and SPT5 (SUPT5H; MIM 602102), to cause transcriptional pausing of RNA polymerase II (see MIM 180660).
+NELF-B is a subunit of negative elongation factor (NELF), which also includes NELF-A, either NELF-C or NELF-D (NELF-C/D), and NELF-E. NELF acts with DRB sensitivity-inducing factor (DSIF), a heterodimer of SPT4 (SUPT4H1) and SPT5 (SUPT5H), to cause transcriptional pausing of RNA polymerase II.
 COBRA1 was initially identified in a yeast two-hybrid screen using the BRCT1 domain of BRCA1 as bait.

 Interactions

-Cofactor of BRCA1 has been shown to interact with:
+NELF-B has been shown to interact with: